EqualifyEverything/equalify/README.md

 ## What does Equalify currently do?
 The App currently scans pages for WCAG errors.

-Two WCAG integrations are supported: [Little Forrest](https://littleforest.co.uk/feature/web-accessibility/), a free WCAG 2.1 scan, and the popular [WAVE scan](https://wave.webaim.org/).
+Equalify supports [Little Forrest](https://littleforest.co.uk/feature/web-accessibility/), a free WCAG 2.1 scan, and the popular [WAVE scan](https://wave.webaim.org/).

 After selecting an integration, import any site.